Qualition/Quantum-Image-Processing/README.md

-# Quantum Image Processing
+# Quantum Image Processing - embeddings from visualization to classification
-A series of python modules for implementing Quantum Image and Signal Processing protocols for image encoding, classification, and alteration using Quantum Machine Learning.
+A series of python modules for implementing Quantum Image and Signal Processing protocols for image encoding, alteration and classification.

-The readme goes through several embedding schemes we have come up with that are either good for simulating (simulator friendly encodings) and NISQ friendly hardware friendly.
+The readme goes through several embedding schemes we have come up with that are either simulator friendly encodings or NISQ friendly as well as implementing them in both artistic and scientific settings.
-The main feature is that we have implemented an embedding in qiskit for the FRQI-QPIXL framework  (Amankwah et al., May 2022, https://www.nature.com/articles/s41598-022-11024-y ).
-This is included in two folders, one for a qiskit version and another for a pennylane version.  ```qpixl.py``` for the full version with compression, and  ```param_qpixl.py``` contains the parameterized version that can be used to generate a NISQ friendly image feature map for QML amongst other things.
+The main feature is that we have implemented an embedding for the recent **FRQI-QPIXL** framework  (Amankwah et al., May 2022, https://www.nature.com/articles/s41598-022-11024-y ).
+This is included in two folders, one Qiskit (`QPIXL_qiskit/`) and the other for Pennylane (`QPIXL_pennylane/`).
+In both folders ```qpixl.py``` contains a function that generates the full QPIXL embedding with compression on both platforms, and  ```param_qpixl.py``` contains the parameterized version that can be used to generate a NISQ friendly image feature map for QML amongst other things.
+In pennylane this can also compress, but in qiskit it cannot due to limitations on how the parameter vector is processed.
+This QPIXL embedding is linear in depth with respect to the pixel number, which makes it NISQ friendly.
+The circuit is also quick to prepare classically.
+The notebook describing how it can be used is in `Exploring_QPIXL.ipynb`, which can be explored at the reader's leasure - it includes interactive demos, examples and a uses a hybrid quantum classical network for classifiying a cancer dataset.

+Then we have also developed a method for 'chunked' embedding where the image is split up and recombined into a compressed statevector.
+This method, which we call **Distributed Amplitude Encoding** is much easier on classical compute resources and allows for images as large as 4K to be processed with quantum operations being applied.
+The results are contained in the `Encoder_Distributed.ipynb`, where you can see how you chunk, normalize, process and stitch the picture back together.
+It can even handle RGB images.

+Finally, we have also looked at how well standard image embeddings perform in QML using a full quantum workflow - that is to say, direct quantum embedding, quantum autoencoder and QNN classifier, and these can be seen in `Autoencoder-QCNN.ipynb`.
+Here the fashion-MINST data is used to benchmark performance.
+In future, we hope to compare different embedding schemes and the performance of the same QNN with different embeddings of the same dataset, which should be very interesting.

 - Contents
     - Introduction